Our Biggest Healing Hold-Up

 Let’s ask ourselves why these default patterns exist that may be robbing our mind’s ability to move passed junk to a place of healing, so we don’t have to keep covering up “wounds.”
 Here are three reasons that relate to our emotional health for us to contemplate:

-2. We’re often not willing to put in the work of reframing our thinking and changing our behavior, because living with the annoyance of unresolved pain becomes our comfort zone.
+1. We’re often not willing to put in the work of reframing our thinking and changing our behavior, because living with the annoyance of unresolved pain becomes our comfort zone.

 Breaking out of the comfort zone is hard.

-Letting go is hard.
+Letting go and giving it over is hard.

 As Pastor Chuck Swindoll reminds us, “It’s important to understand that we can never forgive others, horizontally, if not for what Christ has already done for us, vertically.
 Not until we fully accept God’s complete forgiveness on our behalf can we carry out the tough assignment of forgiving others.”
 So the ONLY way for us to have the capacity to forgive others is to let it sink in that God COMPLETELY forgives us.
 Completely.